open-sauced/go-api/client/docs/DbUserList.md

 ### NewDbUserList

-`func NewDbUserList(id string, userId int32, name string, isPublic bool, ) *DbUserList`
+`func NewDbUserList(id string, userId int32, name string, isPublic bool, isFeatured bool, ) *DbUserList`

 NewDbUserList instantiates a new DbUserList object This constructor will assign default values to properties that have it defined,